zmalone/chef-web-docs/source/common-use-cases/windows-batch.md

 ##### Bootstrapping the Windows node via Winrm

 Now that we have both our Windows node prepared and our `learnchef-batch` cookbook uploaded to the Chef Server, we can bootstrap the Windows node via `winrm`.
-You will need to know the username and password of an administrator on the Windows node.
+You need to know the username and password of an administrator on the Windows node.
 In a terminal:

 	$ knife bootstrap windows winrm <node_FQDN_or_IP> \
 	 --winrm-user="<administrative_user>" \